 Claire Foy parted ways with Netflix drama The Crown in royal fashion, taking home a SAG Award for her final season as the young Queen Elizabeth.
 The actress is among the stars who have already put in their two seasons and are leaving the series as showrunner Peter Morgan ages up his central characters for the previously announced seasons three and four as he looks to chronicle Queen Elizabeth II's accession to the present day.

-What follows is a primer for season three of The Crown, and THR will update this page as more news becomes available about the new faces joining the franchise (set to return in late 2019).
+What follows is a primer for season three of The Crown, and THR will update this page as more news becomes available about the new faces joining the franchise (set to return Nov.
+17).

 Netflix confirmed to THR that The Crown, produced by Sony Pictures Television Studios, has indeed already been renewed for seasons three and four.
 Netflix content chief Ted Sarandos said the plan is for the series to run for six seasons total and cover the Queen's entire life.